nwinkler/bash-it/README.md

 ## Themes

 There are a few bash it themes.
 If you've created your own custom prompts, I'd love it if you shared with everyone else!
-Just submit a Pull Request to me (revans).
+Just submit a Pull Request.

-You can see the theme screenshots [here](https://github.com/revans/bash-it/wiki/Themes)
+You can see the theme screenshots [here](https://github.com/Bash-it/bash-it/wiki/Themes)

 Alternatively, you can preview the themes in your own shell using `BASH_PREVIEW=true reload`